 Soft bit decisions with at least three bits quantization are recommended whenever constraints (such as complexity of decoder) permit.

-LDPC CODE
+LDPC CODE k=1024 and R=1/2

-When the LDPC code is used, fixed-length LDPC message blocks of length k=1024 bits shall be constructed as follows.
+When the LDPC k=1024 and R=1/2 code is used, fixed-length LDPC message blocks of length k=1024 bits shall be constructed as follows.

 PLTUs shall be generated as described in 3.2.